AsteriusIT/swhp-operator/README.md

 kubectl apply -f statichost.yaml
 ```

-STP Operator will create the necessary Nginx server, configuration, and ingress
+SWHP Operator will create the necessary Nginx server, configuration, and ingress
 resources to serve the static website from the specified Azure Storage account.

 ### Configuring Static Host